-The above Act does not limit the victim to avail alternative legal recourses.
+In the present situation you can avail alternative legal remedies.
 So you should file a complaint before the sub-divisional magistrate under section 145 of the Code of Criminal Procedure (CrPC).
 The alleged construction has a tendency to cause a breach of peace.

-Section 145 crpc empowers the executive magistrate to take immediate necessary action for prevention of any breach of peace.
+Section 145 crpc empowers the executive magistrate to take immediate action necessary for the prevention of breach of peace.
 The illegal construction will cause a breach of peace.
 The Magistrate has the power to stop the construction work as well as take a bond from your neighbour under section 107 CrPC for keeping the peace for one year.

 File complain against threatening

-You said that they have good contact in the police department so the police will not assist you in this case.
+You said that he has good contact in the police department.
+Therefore, you are facing harassment from your neighbour.
 So you may file a complaint before the Metropolitan Magistrate under section 200 of CrPC for the offence of criminal intimidation.
 They are committing a crime which is punishable under section 504/506 of the Indian Penal Code (IPC).

 The magistrate has vast power under Section 200 of CrPC.
 If you produce sufficient evidence to the court towards threats then he may summon them as accused.
 Thereafter, a trial will begin against them.
 Thereby you can avoid police interference in your case.